Travel guide Madeira

 Don't be fooled by the exotic and sweet aroma of this typical alcoholic drink of the archipelago.
 A real time bomb, originally made with rum (traditional on the island), lemon juice and honey.
 It is now made with a whole bunch of local exotic fruits (try the poncha de maracujá, it's a real hit!).

 In Portugal, the term quinta refers to large agricultural estates consisting of several buildings.
-Madeira is home to many quintas, traditional residences that have been converted into charming hotels, wineries or museums, and are surrounded by magnificent ornamental gardens where endemic species and tropical plants grow.
+Madeira is home to many quintas, traditional residences that have been converted into charming hotels, wineries or museums, surrounded by magnificent ornamental gardens with endemic species and tropical plants.

 A five-stringed instrument, traditional to Madeira, it would be the ancestor of the Hawaiian ukulele!
 In 1879, Madeiran migrants went to Hawaii to work in the sugar cane plantations and brought with them a kind of small guitar.
 The Hawaiians would have thereafter manufactured their own version, between the guitar and the rajão, called ukulele.